not-navyblue/UnHax/README.md

 ### Units
 #### **Founder**
-- Civilian/Military unit, 4 Movement, 50 Strength
+- Civilian Unit, 5 Movement
 - Upgrades from Settler
+- Requires at least 4 population
-- Requires 7 population, Cannot attack, All tiles cost 1 movement point, Cannot capture cities, Uncapturable, Can move immediately after bought
+- All tiles cost 1 movement point, Uncapturable, Can move immediately after bought
-- Receives **Founder's Frontier** for free
-- Unlocked by **Founder's Entrance**

 ### Unit Promotions
 **Mastery of War** and **Air Superiority**: +110% Strength when attacking, +130% Strength when defending (**Mastery of War**)